Skip to content

-How to Turn On or Off App Diagnostics Access in Windows 11
+How to Enable or Disable Diagnostics Access in Windows 11

-This guide will show you simple steps to turn on or off App diagnostics access on your Windows 11 computer.
+This guide shows you how to turn Diagnostic Data Access on or off in Windows 11.

 What is App Diagnostics Access?

-App diagnostics access is a feature in Windows 11 that lets apps share information about how they work.
-This helps app makers find problems and make apps better for you.
+App diagnostics access in Windows 11 lets apps share information about how they work, helping developers find and fix problems to improve your apps.

-Normally, apps don’t interfere with each other, but sometimes it’s helpful for an app to see info about other running apps — like diagnostic tools that check your system.
+Normally, apps don’t interfere with each other.
+But sometimes it’s helpful for an app to see info about other running apps.
+Think of it like diagnostic tools that check your system health.

 How to Turn On or Off App Diagnostics Access (Using Settings)